securityfirst/secfirst.org/umbrella-manual/content/_index.md

 ## Feeds

+The feeds dashboard contains security feeds from places like the UN Relief Web and the US Centers for Disease Control.
+You enter your location (and how often you want to be updated).
+Every a new update is released (e.g a disease outbreak in your location), the information comes up on the dashboard.

 ### Feed

 The Feed keeps you up to date with the current risks in your area, helping you monitor local threats with live security alerts from trusted sources.